jcompagner/jsHybugger/README.md

 Let's start with the WebView example.

 # build example apk file
-Go to jsHybugger/examples/webview and enter the following commands:
+Go to jsHybugger/examples/webview and enter the following commands (see Maven-Build section for more info)

 	mvn clean install

 # install APK file on device and start it